jekyllgrim/ZScript_Basics/17_HUD_and_statusbar.md

 void My_DrawKeys(Vector2 pos, int flags, Vector2 iconSize, int indent = 0)
 ```

-It'll have arguments for position and flags, like our other functions, but I also decided to define `iconSize` and `indent` as the function's argument. `iconSize`, similarly to our previous functions, will define the maximum size of the icon, and `indent` will determine how many empty pixels there will be between the icons horizontally and vertically, so they're not completely smushed together.
+It'll have arguments for position and flags, like our other functions, but I also decided to define `iconSize` and `indent` as the function's arguments. `iconSize`, similarly to our previous functions, will define the maximum size of the icon, and `indent` will determine how many empty pixels there will be between the icons horizontally and vertically, so they're not completely smooshed together.

 Now, here's the function itself: